 Availability: GoPuff is available throughout the United States, but has a particularly strong presence in more than 150 Southern and Midwest cities and areas.
 They’re also continuing to grow into new locations.

 Fee: The app is free to use, but goPuff charges $2 for delivery.
+They offer a $6-per-month membership where you can get free delivery.

 - The best grocery delivery apps for 2020